Brain-boosting foods for productivity: 10 foods that actually work

 If your concern is long-term cognitive decline: Leafy greens, berries, fatty fish [4],[1],[2].
 These have the strongest evidence for slowing age-related decline, and effects appear even in younger adults.

-Most people should start here: Blueberries, fatty fish, and leafy greens.
-These three have the widest evidence base for multiple cognitive domains and are accessible year-round (frozen berries cost less than fresh).
-Here’s a simple 30-day test: eat blueberries daily, fish twice weekly, and greens with dinner daily.
-Most people notice measurable cognitive shifts within a few weeks.
+If you are not sure where to start: Blueberries, fatty fish, and leafy greens.
+This is the default Cognitive Weak-Spot Stack, because these three cover multiple cognitive domains and are accessible year-round (frozen berries cost less than fresh).
+Here is a simple 30-day test: eat blueberries daily, fish twice weekly, and greens with dinner daily.
+Expect the afternoon-energy difference first; the memory and protective benefits build over a longer horizon.

 Your 30-day brain food starter template